lorenzoreyes/QUANVAS/README.md

 <img src="QUANVAS.jpg" width="100%" height="20%">

-# A set of tools to-do CRUD operations for Portfolio Management
+# A program to do Portfolio Cycle Management

 * Structure of the project:
 <img src="treeQuanvas.jpg" width="50%" height="5%">